Traffic Operations and Safety

 Transportation Data Collection

-The Transportation division regularly collects data to make informed and educated roadway safety and operations decisions.
-The division’s annual Traffic Safety and Operations Report provides data on traffic speeds, volumes
+The Office of Transportation regularly collects data to make informed and educated roadway safety and operations decisions.
+The office’s annual Traffic Safety and Operations Report provides data on traffic speeds, volumes

 Setting Speed Limits

 The Office of Transportation conducts Engineering and Traffic surveys to justify posted speed limits so police can use radar for speed enforcement purposes.
 These surveys take into account prevailing speeds, collision history, roadside conditions not readily apparent to the driver, residential density and pedestrian and bicycle safety.
 Generally, speed limits are set at the 5-mile-per-hour increment below the 85th percentile speed as determined by a radar survey.

 Palo Alto Street Types

 The following types of streets can be found in and around our city.

 - Local: Minor roadway that provides access to adjacent properties only.